tpaviot/pythonocc-documentation/upstream_doc/dox/user_guides/modeling_algos/modeling_algos.md

 In brief, the algorithm should find a set of merge candidates for each free boundary, filter them according to certain criteria, and finally merge the found candidates and build the resulting sewn shape.

 Each stage of the algorithm or the whole algorithm can be adjusted with the following parameters:
-* **Working tolerance** defines the maximal distance between topological elements which can be sewn.
-It is not ultimate that such elements will be actually sewn as many other criteria are applied to make the final decision.
+* *Working tolerance* defines the maximal distance between topological elements which can be sewn.
+It is not ultimate that such elements will be actually sewn as many other criteria are applied to make the final decision,
-* **Minimal tolerance** defines the size of the smallest element (edge) in the resulting shape.
+* *Minimal tolerance* defines the size of the smallest element (edge) in the resulting shape.
 It is declared that no edges with size less than this value are created after sewing.
-If encountered, such topology becomes degenerated.
+If encountered, such topology becomes degenerated,
-* **Non-manifold mode** enables sewing of non-manifold topology.
+* *Non-manifold mode* enables sewing of non-manifold topology.

 #### Example

-To connect a set of *n* contiguous but independent faces, do the following:
+To connect a set of \f$ n \f$ contiguous but independent faces, do the following:

 ~~~~~
   BRepBuilderAPI_Sewing Sew;
-  Sew.Add(Face1);
+  Sew.Add(Face1)
-  Sew.Add(Face2);
+  Sew.Add(Face2)
   ...
-  Sew.Add(Facen);
+  Sew.Add(Facen)
-  Sew.Perform();
+  Sew.Perform()
-  TopoDS_Shape result= Sew.SewedShape();
+  TopoDS_Shape result= Sew.SewedShape()
 ~~~~~

 If all faces have been sewn correctly, the result is a shell.
 Otherwise, it is a compound.
 After a successful sewing operation all faces have a coherent orientation.

 @subsection occt_modalg_8_3 Tolerance Management

-To produce a closed shell, Sewing allows specifying the value of working tolerance, exceeding the size of small faces belonging to the shape.
+To produce a closed shell, sewing allows specifying the value of working tolerance, exceeding the size of small faces belonging to the shape.

 However, if we produce an open shell, it is possible to get incorrect sewing results if the value of working tolerance is too large (i.e. it exceeds the size of faces lying on an open boundary).

 The following recommendations can be proposed for tuning-up the sewing process:
 - use as small working tolerance as possible.
 This will reduce the sewing time and, consequently, the number of incorrectly sewn edges for shells with free boundaries,
 - use as large minimal tolerance as possible.
-This will reduce the number of small geometry in the shape, both original and appearing after cutting.
+This will reduce the number of small geometry in the shape, both original and appearing after cutting,
-- If it is expected to obtain a shell with holes (free boundaries) as a result of sewing, the working tolerance should be set to a value not greater than the size of the smallest element (edge) or smallest distance between elements of such free boundary.
-Otherwise the free boundary may be sewn only partially.
+- if it is expected to obtain a shell with holes (free boundaries) as a result of sewing, the working tolerance should be set to a value not greater than the size of the smallest element (edge) or smallest distance between elements of such free boundary.
+Otherwise the free boundary may be sewn only partially,
-- It should be mentioned that the Sewing algorithm is unable to understand which small (less than working tolerance) free boundary should be kept and which should be sewn.
+- it should be mentioned that the Sewing algorithm is unable to understand which small (less than working tolerance) free boundary should be kept and which should be sewn.

 @subsection occt_modalg_8_4 Manifold and Non-manifold Sewing